 [OPTIONAL: For each technical safety requirement, identify both the verification and validation acceptance criteria.
 “Validation” asks whether or not you chose the appropriate parameters.
 “Verification” involves testing to make sure the vehicle behaves as expected when the parameter value is crossed.
 There is not necessarily one right answer.
 Look at your verification and validation acceptance criteria from the functional safety concept for inspiration.]

 Lane Keeping Assistance (LKA) Requirements:

-[Instructions: Fill in the technical safety requirements for the lane keeping assistance functional safety requirement 02-01.
-We have provided the associated functional safety requirement in the table below.
-Hint:.
-You can reuse the technical safety requirements from functional safety requirement 01-01.
-But you need to change the language because we are now looking at a different system.
-The ASIL and Fault Tolerant Time Interval are different as well.]

 Functional Safety Requirement 02-1 with its associated system elements

 (derived in the functional safety concept)